feathersdev/website/blog/contributing.md

 layout: doc
 ---

-# Contribute to the Feathers Cloud Blog
+# Contribute to the Feathers Blog

 ## Writing Posts